seyed0123/OXDgram/README.md

 ![](shots/post.views.png)
 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file

 ## screen shots
 ### server